mishhkaaa/AcademicSuccessAnalysis/README.md

 - pandas, plotly, seaborn, matplotlib, scikit-learn, streamlit

 ## ✨ Credits
-Developed by [Your Name], 2nd-year BE student, for the Data Visualization with Python term project.
+Developed by Mishka for the Data Visualization with Python term project.